CloudKlass/Azure-Admin/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 ### Exercise 1

-### Task 1: Create and configure Azure AD users
+### Task 1: Create and configure Microsoft Entra ID users

-In this task, you will create and configure Azure AD users.
+In this task, you will create and configure Microsoft Entra ID users.

->**Note**: If you have previously used the Trial license for Azure AD Premium on this Azure AD Tenant you will need a new Azure AD Tenant and perform the Task 2 after Task 3 in that new Azure AD tenant.
+>**Note**: If you have previously used the Trial license for Microsoft Entra ID Premium on this Tenant you will need a new Microsoft Entra ID Tenant and perform the Task 2 after Task 3 in that new Microsoft Entra ID tenant.

 1. Sign in to the [Azure portal](https://portal.azure.com).

-1. In the Azure portal, search for and select **Azure Active Directory**.
+1. In the Azure portal, search for and select **Microsoft Entra ID**.

 1. On the Azure Active Directory blade, scroll down to the **Manage** section, click **User settings**, and review available configuration options.